XpiritBV/ContainerWorkshop2018Docs/Lab7-Security.md

 Open the dashboard again and navigate to the `Secrets` section under `Config and Storage`.
 You should see the new secret there.

-In the deployment manifest add the following to the `spec` section:
+In the deployment manifest add the following to the `spec` section of the `leaderboardwebapi` :
 ``` yaml
 spec:
   volumes: